 The joy of trying to make it happen is the fun part – the movie is just a bonus.

 It represents in a small way the love we share for each other.

-My Brother is inventive in coming up with great traditions.
-He started the “Boys Day Out” where our Dad, my brother and I head off into Melbourne.
+My brother is inventive at coming up with great traditions.
+He started the “Boys Day Out” where our Dad, my brother and I headed off into Melbourne.
 It began when Ron was able to travel back to Australia.
 Something he does twice a year.
-We dress up and head out for what is called “Second Breakfast“.
+We dress up and head out for what is called the “Second Breakfast“.
 It can’t be the first because Dad, can’t start the day without his standard breakfast of Weet-Bix, fruit and toast.
 We always laugh during the day when he says “I’ve overeaten.”
-If there is a close friend who can make it they join us too.
+If there is a close friend who can do it, they can join us too.

-Most of the time we start at the same Café – GABRIEL CAFÉ 187 Gertrude St, Fitzroy VIC 3065.
-They make great food, but we start there because we had “Second Breakfast” there in their first week of business.
+Most of the time, we start at the same Café – GABRIEL CAFÉ 187 Gertrude St, Fitzroy VIC 3065.
+They make great food, but we started there because we had a “Second Breakfast” there in their first week of business.
 We are not locals, but we are treated like one.
 There is the ritual trip to the “Smart Alec Hatters“.
-We are all in various stages of losing our hair, so there is nothing like a great hat to keep your head warm and most importantly to keep those sunspots at bay.
+We are all in various stages of losing our hair, so there is nothing like a great hat to keep your head warm and, most importantly, to keep those sunspots at bay.

 We visit libraries, talk philosophy, politics and try to solve the problems of the world – unsuccessfully.

 Dad, born in Melbourne, tells us stories of his early days.
 There is always a visit to catch up with Andrew, one of Ron’s mates who’s a barrister.
 We discuss the significant legal issues of the day.
 Then there is Rob, our friend, who works in an upmarket men’s shoe store.
 He sneaks away for a coffee and a laugh.

 These traditions help us form bonds and share aspects of ourselves that sometimes the business of living doesn’t allow.